About Rosslyn Chapel

 Please note that that email addresses that contain rosslynchapel.co.uk or .org.uk will NOT be received by the Rosslyn Chapel Trust and a reply or confirmation cannot be guaranteed.

-The Trust is a member of the Green Tourism Business Scheme, which recognises and helps to improve our sustainability.
+The Trust has a silver award from the Green Tourism Business Scheme, which recognises and helps to improve our sustainability.